wxmengmorgan/Morgan_Meng_Portfolio/README.md

 Here are some of the projects I have worked on:

-1. **Project Name**Predicting Job Market Trends Using LinkedIn Job Postings
+1. ###Predicting Job Market Trends Using LinkedIn Job Postings
    - Description: Conducted market research using LinkedIn job postings dataset.
 Extracted insights into job requirements, skill trends, and visa considerations.
    Phase 1 ML: Applied logistic regression, SVM, decision trees, and clustering for data analysis and visualization, aiding in identifying data-driven hiring trends.
    Phase 2 AI(anticipated releasing May 2025): CNN and Text analysis to identify emerging skills and industry trends.

    - Code:
     I-DATA CLEANING AND INTERGRATION